snale-net/pySpatialETL/CONTRIBUTING.rst

 Contributing to pySpatialETL
 =============================

-Thank you for your interest in contributing to pySpatialETL!
+Thank you for your interest in contributing to SpatialETL!

-pySpatialETL is an open-source ETL library for geospatial data processing, supporting various formats including NetCDF, GRIB, GeoTIFF, Shapefiles, and more.
+SpatialETL is an open-source ETL library for geospatial data processing, supporting various formats including NetCDF, GRIB, GeoTIFF, Shapefiles, and more.

 Ways to Contribute
 ------------------